How to Install Line Post Insulators ("brackets") on Wood Posts

 Step 3: Work Your Way Up

-Continue installing brackets one by one as you move up the post.
+Continue installing Cameo Line Post Insulators one-by-one as you move up the post.

 Each bracket:

-Because the story pole handles spacing, installation becomes:
+Because the story pole handles spacing, installation is:

 Step 4: Remove the Story Pole